 Fing – Network Tools is a ‘Tools’ category application on Google Play Store.
-The app content is rated for age 3+.
+The app content is rated for ages 3+.
 The latest version of the app is 9.2.0.
 The installation of the application is free of cost and all the features of the app are available at no additional charge.
 There is no other version of this application.
-The app functions on devices which run Android 5.0 and up.
-The application received its latest update on 14 September 2020
+The app functions on devices that run Android 5.0 and up.
+The application received its latest update on Nov 24, 2022

 Hacking into a Wi-Fi network is no big deal.
 Most users have predictable passwords to start with.
 Users with strong passwords also have their accounts hacked from time to time.
 It is thus quite common to find other people logged on to your network and using your data for which you have to pay a decent sum of money.
 People who hack into your network may also use it for illegal purposes which might land the network owner in hot water with law enforcement agencies.

 The application is a network scanner that users can use to discover any devices that are connected to their Wi-Fi network and map devices.
-Users can detect any intruders on their networks and assess any security risks to their networks as a result with this application.
+Users can detect any intruders on their networks and assess any security risks to their networks as a result of this application.
 The app also helps its users troubleshoot network problems which in turn helps optimize their network performance.

 Fing – Network Tools is offered by Domotz Ltd. The size of the Android application is 20 MB.
 The votes of 185,568 users give the application an average rating of 3.9/5.
 This application has been downloaded between 10,000,000+ times.